 Adair is an experienced litigator who believes that all families should have access to legal services at important moments in their lives.
 She previously worked as a trial attorney at the U.S. Department of Justice, where she received a Special Commendation for her trial work and an Outstanding Attorney Award, and as a law clerk for the Honorable Richard M. Gergel, United States District Judge for the District of South Carolina.
 Adair received her bachelor's degree in mathematics at Furman University and her law degree from Stanford Law School.
 She is a Harry S. Truman Scholar and Riley Fellow with the Riley Institute's Diversity Leaders Initiative.
-Adair is a member of the South Carolina bar and is admitted to practice before the U.S. Supreme Court and the District Court of South Carolina.
+Adair is a member of the South Carolina bar and is admitted to practice before the U.S. Supreme Court, the District Court of South Carolina, and the United States Tax Court.
 She lives in Columbia, SC, with her husband Bryan and her two daughters.

 Sarah is a litigation attorney from Chicago, Illinois who is committed to providing affordable legal representation for everyone.
 Before moving to South Carolina in the fall of 2015, she worked for four years as a litigator at Schiff Hardin LLP.
 Sarah has counseled clients through all stages of civil litigation, and has particular experience in appellate, class action, immigration, financial institution and insurance law.
 She graduated Phi Beta Kappa from Emory University in 2006 and received her law degree from Northwestern University School of Law in 2011.
 Sarah has witnessed the gaps in the justice system through her work with such organizations as the Bluhm Legal Clinic, the Midwest Center for Justice and Chicago Volunteer Legal Services, and she is dedicated to expanding access to legal services through CLA’s sliding scale approach.
 Sarah lives in Mount Pleasant with her husband and two dogs.